Skip to main content

 The Post-COVID-19 Interdisciplinary Clinical Care Network’s model of care for people living with post-COVID symptoms takes an education-first approach.
 Patients have access to group education sessions and rehabilitation support.
 The Network also offers online resources to help those affected to support their recovery and supports for primary care providers.

-As of April 1, 2023, the network offers care and support to all patients across B.C. through a province-wide virtual Post-COVID Recovery Clinic who meet clinical referral criteria.
+As of April 1, 2023, the Network offers care and support to patients across B.C. who meet clinical referral criteria through a province-wide virtual Post-COVID Recovery Clinic.
+The Clinic is managed by Providence Health Care.

 Before referring you, your primary care provider must have investigated your symptoms to rule out any other potential causes.
 The Network does not provide investigations and diagnostics.